 Cavin Costello, Principal

 Cavin Costello is the son of a civil engineer who endeavored to build his own house in rural Connecticut.
 It is safe to say that this exposure to building systems mixed with a “go get ’em” attitude laid the foundation for Cavin’s bright future.
 Cavin pursued his childhood passion at Northeastern University in Boston from which he received a Bachelor of Science in Architecture and a Master of Architecture degree.
 His enthusiasm for adventure lead him to Phoenix, Arizona where he is a Registered Architect and has become a local leader in the modern architecture community.
-To date, Cavin has designed over 70 projects in his seven years in the Valley, has won national and local awards, including “The Future of Architecture” by the American Institute of Architects and Houzz, and has been honored as a featured speaker at engagements at Arizona State University, Northeastern University, Phoenix Urban Design Week, Reinvent Phoenix, AIGA, Arizona Historic Preservation Conference and Modern Phoenix Week.
+To date, Cavin has designed over 100 projects in his eight years in the Valley, has won national and local awards, including “The Future of Architecture” by the American Institute of Architects and Houzz, and has been honored as a featured speaker at engagements at Arizona State University, Northeastern University, Phoenix Urban Design Week, Reinvent Phoenix, AIGA, Arizona Historic Preservation Conference and Modern Phoenix Week.

 Claire Costello, Chief Executive